10 steps to successfully recruiting a Super Groom!

 Finding the right everyday Super Groom for your vacancy

-Give some serious forethought to your vacancy – consider sustainable compromises
+1. Give some serious forethought to your vacancy and consider what you can compromise.

 Don’t offer an unsustainable compromise

 Many employers these days are getting pushed to this under the pressure of securing what seems to be the right candidate for the job.
 If you really don’t want to be mucking out the grooms’ horses on their days off, don’t sign up for that to secure them, knowing within weeks that will all be too much for you on top of your other life commitments.
 But if you think laterally there are other solutions: